dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 ![Installing Drupal](https://cdn.auth0.com/blog/drupal/installation.png)

-Now, go ahead and configure your site
+Now, go ahead and configure your site:

 ![Configure your site](https://cdn.auth0.com/blog/drupal/configuration.png)

 Once you are done configuring, save and continue.
-It redirects you to the dashboard.
+You will be redirected to the dashboard.

 ## Add Pages

-Let's add a few pages to our new drupal website.
+Let's add a few pages to our new Drupal website.
 Click on `add content` in the Tools section by your left.
-It will redirect you to a new page.
-Click on `Basic Page`.
-Then add the title and body.
+You will be redirected to a new page.
+Click on `Basic Page`, then add the title and body.

-Click on the `URL PATH SETTINGS` on the right and give the new page a url alias, `/about`.
+Click on the `URL PATH SETTINGS` on the right and give the new page a URL alias, `/about`.
 Then hit the `Save and Publish` button.

 ![Add Page](https://cdn.auth0.com/blog/drupal/addpage.png)